Turner's Super Deluxe is rolling out a Facebook show - Digiday

 Platforms want to become the new cable TV.

 Super Deluxe, a digital comedy publisher funded by Turner, is launching a new web series next week on Facebook that will contain short commercial breaks.
-This makes Super Deluxe one of the first media partners to test out Facebook’s new mid-roll ads program, which also includes BuzzFeed, Attn and The Washington Post, among other top digital publishers, according to sources.
+This makes Super Deluxe one of the first media partners to test out Facebook’s new mid-roll ads program, which also includes BuzzFeed and The Washington Post, among other top digital publishers, according to sources.

 The series is called “City Girl” and will debut on Super Deluxe’s Facebook page, which has 2.3 million followers.
 Consisting of six two-to three-minute episodes, the show follows the dating life of a young woman who owns a “shabby chic” clothing store.
 Super Deluxe will debut all six episodes of “City Girl” simultaneously with one commercial placed during a natural scene break in the show, according to Jesse Pearson, creative director of Super Deluxe and former editor-in-chief of Vice.